lbissot/Master-Thesis/README.md

     iv. **Parse the file :**
     In the `Dataset_creation` folder there is a file named `sphere_dl_parser.py` that can be used in order to remove the unwanted files in the download script.

+    v. **Execute the script :**
-    - Then you just have to launch a terminal in the script folder and execute it.
+    You just have to launch a terminal in the script folder and execute it.

    * Linux
     ```sh